gravitational/mm/README.md

 # mm

-Problem - many existing software in Kubernetes ecosystem already expose metrics in prometheus format, see k8s apiserver or etcd.
+Problem - many of existing software in Kubernetes ecosystem already expose metrics in prometheus format, for example k8s apiserver or etcd.
 What if you want to store metrics in InfluxDB?

 Metrics middleware for Kubernetes helps with selecting services which exposes metrics by label, pull prometheus metrics from them, then convert them and push to InfluxDB.